151141/courseragettingcleaningdata/Codebook.md

 Integer from 1 to 30.
 Labels of the subjects that took part in the study.

 ## 2. Activity
-Strings.
+Factor.
 6 types of activities that subjects have performed: laying, sitting, standing, walking, walking downstairs and walking upstairs.

 ## 3-5.
 TimeBodyAccMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of time-domain body acceleration along X,Y,Z directions.

 ## 6-8.
 TimeBodyAccStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of time-domain body acceleration along X,Y,Z directions.

 ## 9-11.
 TimeGravityAccMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of time-domain gravity acceleration along X,Y,Z directions.

 ## 12-14.
 TimeGravityAccStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of time-domain gravity acceleration along X,Y,Z directions.

 ## 15-17.
 TimeBodyAccJerkMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of time-domain body jerk signals along X,Y,Z directions.

 ## 18-20.
 TimeBodyAccJerkStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of time-domain body jerk signals along X,Y,Z directions.

 ## 21-23.
 TimeBodyGyroMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of time-domain gyroscope signals along X,Y,Z directions.

 ## 24-26.
 TimeBodyGyroStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of time-domain gyroscope signals along X,Y,Z directions.

 ## 27-29.
 TimeBodyGyroJerkMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of time-domain gyroscope jerk signals along X,Y,Z directions.

 ## 30-32.
 TimeBodyGyroJerkStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of time-domain gyroscope jerk signals along X,Y,Z directions.

 ## 33. TimeBodyAccMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the time-domain body acceleration signals.

 ## 34. TimeBodyAccMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the time-domain body acceleration signals.

 ## 35. TimeGravityAccMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the time-domain gravity acceleration signals.

 ## 36. TimeGravityAccMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the time-domain gravity acceleration signals.

 ## 37. TimeBodyAccJerkMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the time-domain body jerk signals.

 ## 38. TimeBodyAccJerkMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the time-domain body jerk signals.

 ## 39. TimeBodyGyroMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the time-domain gyroscope signals.

 ## 40. TimeBodyGyroMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the time-domain gyroscope signals.

 ## 41. TimeBodyGyroJerkMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the time-domain gyroscope jerk signals.

 ## 42. TimeBodyGyroJerkMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the time-domain gyroscope jerk signals.

 ## 43-45.
 FreqBodyAccMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of frequency-domain body acceleration along X,Y,Z directions.

 ## 46-48.
 FreqBodyAccStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of frequency-domain body acceleration along X,Y,Z directions.

 ## 49-51.
 FreqBodyAccJerkMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of frequency-domain body jerk signals along X,Y,Z directions.

 ## 52-54.
 FreqBodyAccJerkStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of frequency-domain body jerk signals along X,Y,Z directions.

 ## 55-57.
 FreqBodyGyroMean-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of frequency-domain gyroscope signals along X,Y,Z directions.

 ## 58-60.
 FreqBodyGyroStd-XYZ
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of frequency-domain gyroscope signals along X,Y,Z directions.

 ## 61. FreqBodyAccMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of the frequency-domain body acceleration signals.

 ## 62. FreqBodyAccMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of the frequency-domain body acceleration signals.

 ## 63. FreqBodyAccJerkMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of frequency-domain body jerk signals.

 ## 64. FreqBodyAccJerkMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of frequency-domain body jerk signals.

 ## 65. FreqBodyGyroMagMean
-Floats.
+Numeric.
 Dimensionless.
 Average of the mean of the magnitude of frequency-domain gyroscope signals.

 ## 66. FreqBodyGyroMagStd
-Floats.
+Numeric.
 Dimensionless.
 Average of the standard deviation of the magnitude of frequency-domain gyroscope signals.